|

 corner of Virginia Beach on the east coast of the United States.
 They cover approximately half the northern North Carolina

 coastline, separating the Currituck Sound, Albemarle Sound and Pamlico Sound from the Atlantic Ocean.
-(See Torpedo Alley.)
+(See also Torpedo Alley.)

 The Outer Banks is a series of islands: from north to south —